TMJ Treatment St. George, MO

 A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
 We understand that every St. George, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

 During your initial TMD consultation in St. George, MO, a skilled St. George, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
-The assessment may involve an evaluation of:
+This assessment may include evaluating:

 • Range of Motion: Assessing how far you can comfortably open and close your mouth to spot any limitations.